djmitche/taskcluster-builder/docs/cluster-spec.md

 ## `service`

+The `service` kind describes web services that are built into container images that can then be run in Kubernetes.

 For `kind='service'`, there is an additional `service` property with:

 * `buildType` -- the type of service build (see below)